 4. No person shall relocate or remove any receptacle or device referred to in section 3 without prior authorization by the Corporation.

-PRIVATE URBAN MAIL DISPATCHING FACILITIES
+PART IIPRIVATE URBAN MAIL DISPATCHING FACILITIES

 5. The Corporation may authorize the collection of mailable matter in a commercial building where